-Nesher a Missouri based entity, manufactured five products including a product on contract basis until September 2021.
-The operations at Missouri facility was discontinued effective from September 2021.
-Nesher's both manufacturing facilities in St. Louis, Missouri were sold on April 6th, 2022.
-The vacant land adjacent to the manufacturing facility was sold on June 29th, 2022.
-The remaining building situated in St. Louis, Missouri is held for sale and hence all the assets and liabilities related to Nesher have been considered as "Held for sale" as per ASC 205-20 and disclosed separately in Balance Sheet.
+Nesher a 100% subsidiary of the Company, manufactured five products including a product on contract basis until September 2021.
+The operations of Nesher was discontinued effective from September 2021.
+Nesher's both manufacturing facilities in St. Louis, Missouri were sold on April 6, 2022.
+The vacant land adjacent to the manufacturing facility was sold on June 29, 2022.
+The remaining building situated in St. Louis, Missouri was sold on January 6, 2024 and Nesher was merged with Zydus Pharmaceuticals USA Inc. on October 25, 2024.